Skip to main content

 Itty-Bitty Beekeepers!

-Drawing on over 20 years of experience teaching Kindergarten, and elementary students, I'm excited to introduce "Itty-Bitty Beekeepers" — an engaging,
+Drawing on over 20 years of experience teaching Kindergarten, and elementary students, I offer an engaging, in-class, hands-on learning experience entitled, "Itty-Bitty Beekeepers" — bringing the world of bees to life for young learners.

 MORE DETAILS BELOW!